Spousal Support & Alimony Lawyers in Woburn, MA

 Legal Guidance in Middlesex County & Greater Boston

-Spousal support, commonly referred to as alimony in Massachusetts, is financial assistance that one spouse may be required to pay the other following separation or divorce.
+Spousal support, commonly called alimony in Massachusetts, means financial help that one spouse may need to pay the other after separation or divorce.

-The purpose of alimony is to help the lower-earning spouse maintain a standard of living reasonably comparable to that enjoyed during the marriage.
-While “spousal support” and “alimony” are often used interchangeably, “alimony” is the official legal term under Massachusetts law.
+Alimony helps the lower-earning spouse maintain a standard of living close to what both people experienced while married.
+People sometimes use “spousal support” and “alimony” interchangeably, but “alimony” is the legal term under Massachusetts law.

-At Schaefer Law PC, we can help you understand your rights and responsibilities regarding alimony, whether you seek support or are asked to provide it.
-We offer 25+ years of practical experience in resolving family law issues and have successfully resolved countless cases through negotiation, mediation, and litigation.
+At Schaefer Law PC, we help you understand your rights and obligations when it comes to alimony, whether you seek payments or are asked to provide them.
+We bring over 35 years of practical experience in handling family law cases.
+Our team resolves disputes through negotiation, mediation, and litigation.

 Reach Schaefer Law PC online or at (617) 917-3299 for a complimentary consultation with a Woburn spousal support and alimony attorney.